ahmd-sh/FarmInSight/README.md

 - **Material-UI (MUI)**: A popular React UI framework for designing responsive interfaces.
 - **Python**: Utilized for developing machine learning scripts.
 - **NASA**: For providing invaluable datasets through the NASA SpaceApps Challenge.
+- **MeteoMatics**: For providing efficient weather APIs with excellent developer experience.
 - **Open-Source Libraries**: Thanks to the open-source community for the myriad of libraries that made this project possible.

 We extend our gratitude to [NASA](https://github.com/NASA) for the opportunity to participate in the SpaceApps Challenge and for the access to high-quality datasets that form the backbone of FarmInSight.